 My mother cared a lot about my education and my accomplishments.
 The ones she wanted me to have.
 I was one of those children who had an activity based life, from elocution lessons, speech and drama, competitions in festivals, choral practice and piano.

 ‘I want you to play the piano.’ she said.
 ‘Music is one of the greatest pleasures you can know.
 I was deprived of piano lessons when I was little, but you must have them.
 I want you to have it all.
 But you must practise.
-30 minutes every day.’
+An hour every day.’

 Then there was the singing.

 ‘If only your father hadn’t thwarted my career.
 I was a semi professional opera singer when we met.
 I could have been great.
 You will have the chances that I never had.’

 I had singing lessons.
 I was in the general school choir, the special school choir and the church choir.
 She joined the church choir – despite her ongoing feud with God for making her infertile – because she cared about spending time with me… and drowned out my 11 year old voice with her powerful mezzo soprano.
 I made it to Grade 5 for singing on her impetus; you can train your ear and your technical skills for these things but singing actually requires a good voice and a passion to sing, which I didn’t have.

 In academic work, it was similar.
 I lived in terror of the parent teacher evenings, never sleeping on these nights, waiting for when she’d come back home.
 To tell me that I hadn’t been trying hard enough, that I was a failure.
 In my first school, I was too advanced.
 She’d taught me to read at 3 years old, which meant I was bored at school.
 They moved me to a different school.
 But the same thing happened.
 Home schooling from Mum meant I was bored and consequently made little effort.
 The teachers started sending notes home, which I tore up.
 I was 6 years old.
 But eventually it caught up with me…